-The importance of innovation is particularly notable in the case of coral reef restoration, as scientists are explicitly tackling the challenges of improving scale and efficacy 188 as well as managing genetic variation, success 189, and enhancement.190 A shift from coral propagation by means of fragmentation to sexual propagation is being actively investigated (e.g., ^{191,192,193}) to tackle issues of genetic diversity and scalability.
-In addition, there are efforts to conserve the standing genetic diversity through means of cryopreservation or with the help of public aquaria to house corals.^{194,195} Novel methods aim to improve the selection of source coral material (e.g., through standardised stress-testing; 196), maintaining genetic diversity through sexual propagation ^{197,198}, or increasing thermal resilience of outplanted corals and recruits by means of environmental hardening (e.g., 199), or microbial association (e.g., ^{200,201,202}).
-Both the integration of superior stress-tolerant local corals and coral probiotics can aid restoration approaches, leading to improved resilience and survival of outplanted coral recruits.^{203,204} In the Caribbean and Australia, new research is already guiding restoration efforts to consider coral resilience, genetic diversity, and adaptability in coral propagation strategies.^{205,206}
+The importance of innovation is particularly notable in the case of coral reef restoration, as scientists are explicitly tackling the challenges of improving scale and efficacy 190 as well as managing genetic enhancement 191 and variation 192 to optimise restoration success in a changing world.
+A shift from coral propagation by means of fragmentation to sexual propagation is being actively investigated (e.g., 193,194,195) to tackle issues of genetic diversity and scalability.
+In addition, there are efforts to conserve the standing genetic diversity through means of cryopreservation or with the help of public aguaria to house corals 196,197.
+Novel methods aim to improve the selection of source coral material (e.g., through standardised stress-testing 198), maintaining genetic diversity through sexual propagation 199,200, or increasing thermal resilience of outplanted corals and recruits by means of environmental hardening (e.g., 201), or microbial association (e.g., ^{202,203,204}).
+Both the integration of superior stress-tolerant local corals and coral probiotics can aid restoration approaches, leading to improved resilience and survival of outplanted coral recruits 205,206.
+In the Caribbean and Australia, new research is already guiding restoration efforts to consider coral resilience, genetic diversity, and adaptability in coral propagation strategies 207,208.

-185 Fox et al. 2019
+187 Fox et al. 2019

-- 186 Frey and Berkes 2014
+188 Frey and Berkes 2014

-- 187 Hein et al. 2020
+189 Hein et al. 2020

-- 188 NASEM 2019
+190 NASEM 2019

-- 189 Baums et al 2019 190 van Oppen et al. 2015
+191 van Oppen et al. 2015

+192 Baums et al. 2019

-- 191 Craggs et al. 2017
+193 Craggs et al. 2017

-- 192 Randall et al. 2020
+194 Randall et al. 2020

-193 Schmidt-Roach et al. 2020
+195 Schmidt-Roach et al. 2020.

-194 Hagedorn et al. 2012
+196 Hagedorn et al. 2012

-195 Zoccola et al. 2020
+197 Zoccola et al. 2020

-196 Voolstra et al. 2020

-197 Randall et al. 2020
+198 Voolstra et al. 2020 199 Randall et al. 2020

-198 Schmidt-Roach et al. 2020
+200 Schmidt-Roach et al. 2020

-199 Putnam et al. 2020
+201 Putnam et al. 2020

-200 Rosado et al. 2018
+202 Rosado et al. 2019

-201 Doering et al. 2021 202 Peixoto et al. 2021 203 Rinkevich 2019 204 Boström-Einarsson et al. 2020 205 Baums et al. 2019 206 Bay et al. 2019
+203 Doering et al. 2021

+204 Peixoto et al. 2021

+205 Rinkevich 2019

+206 Boström-Einarsson et al. 2020

+207 Baums et al. 2019

+208 Bay et al. 2019

-Once considered extreme and unrealistic, approaches like reseeding large areas of reef with corals selected or engineered to be resilient to climate change (e.g., 207) or installing underwater flow generators to enhance mixing and reduce local seawater temperatures 208 are now being considered as part of a large tapestry of strategies for protecting and restoring coral reefs.
-A suite of novel and ambitious intervention strategies, from cloud brightening to assisted gene flow, are being developed and tested in a large and integrated AUD\$443 Million partnership between the Australian Government's Reef Trust and the Great Barrier Reef Foundation under the Reef Restoration and Adaptation Program.^{209,210} In the laboratory, CRISPR DNA modification technologies are being explored as a mechanism to understand coral resilience (e.g., 211), although there is current reluctance to create genetically modified corals for transplantation in the field.212
+Once considered extreme and unrealistic, approaches like reseeding large areas of reef with corals selected or engineered to be resilient to climate change (e.g., 209) or installing underwater flow generators to enhance mixing and reduce local seawater temperatures 210 are now being considered as part of a large tapestry of strategies for protecting and restoring coral reefs.
+In the laboratory, CRISPR DNA modification technologies are being explored as a mechanism to understand coral resilience (e.g., 211), although there is current reluctance to create genetically modified corals for transplantation in the field 212.
+A suite of novel and ambitious intervention strategies, from cloud brightening to assisted gene flow, are being developed and tested by a large research and development consortium under the Reef Restoration and Adaptation Program, funded with AUD\$100M as part of the partnership between the Australian Government's Reef Trust and the Great Barrier Reef Foundation ^{213,214}.

-In some cases, novel economic instruments such as reef insurance or the involvement of the 'environmentally aware' tourist sector are providing financial incentives for restoration.^{213,214} Support for the development and testing of more technological interventions and creative solutions for upscaling restoration efforts on local and regional scales are still needed 215, and require effort and funding on par with other grand challenges, such as the NASA's Apollo or Mars Exploration Programs.216 The Australian Reef Restoration and Adaptation Program is a notable example in this direction.
+In some cases, novel economic instruments, such as reef insurance, or the involvement of the 'environmentally aware' tourist sector are providing financial incentives for restoration ^{215,216}.
+Support for the development and testing of more technological interventions and creative solutions for upscaling restoration efforts on local and regional scales are still needed 217, and require effort and funding on par with other grand challenges, such as the NASA's Apollo or Mars Exploration Programs 218.
+The Australian Reef Restoration and Adaptation Program is a notable example in this direction.